The Complete Guide

-And will pay the shortfall for anyone who cannot afford Careshield life premiums even after the Government subsidies.
+And will pay the shortfall for anyone who cannot afford premiums even after the Government subsidies.

 That means people who have high blood pressure, high cholesterol or even diabetes are welcome to join CareShield Life and get long-term care insurance.

-Applicable only to those who join Careshield life or the Eldershield scheme for the first time.
+Applicable only to those with existing disability and is joining Careshield life for the first time.

-Simply pay the first premium to join, and receive monthly payout the same year.
+Simply pay the first premium to join, and receive the monthly benefit in the same calendar year.